-3.17 Transition
+3.17.
+Transition

-A board in transition is one that is changing direction either tacking or gybing or performing a maneuver specifically designed to change tacks.
+A board in transition is one that is changing direction either tacking or gybing or performing a manoeuvre specifically designed to change tacks.
 A transition starts when the competitor changes course and finishes when is riding on the new tack.

-3.18 Surf Freestyle discipline
+3.18.
+Surf-Freestyle discipline

-The Wingfoil Surf Freestyle discipline combines freestyle tricks together with the surf/carving maneuvers.
-All tricks, jumps and maneuvers performed out of the wave will be counted as freestyle tricks.
-On the other hand, all the carvings, turns and maneuvers performed in the swell or waves will count in the wave score.
+The Wingfoil Surf-Freestyle discipline combines freestyle tricks together with the surf/carving manoeuvres.
+All tricks, jumps and manoeuvres performed out of the wave will be counted as freestyle tricks.
+On the other hand, all the carvings, turns and manoeuvres performed in the swell or waves will count in the wave score.

-3.19 Surf Race discipline
+3.19.
+Surf-Slalom discipline

-The Wingfoil Surf Race discipline covers all competitions with a start and finish line, run around a defined race course marked with buoys, that includes a downwind section where competitors should use the energy of the waves or pumping, not being able to use the power of the wing.
+The Wingfoil Surf-Slalom discipline covers all competitions with a start and finish line, run around a defined race course marked with buoys, that includes a downwind section where competitors should use the energy of the waves or pumping, not being able to use the power of the wing.

-3.20 Wingfoil board
+3.20.
+Wingfoil board.